 3.2 Number of days taken for shoot initiation

-Among the different combinations of growth regulators used, BAP 1.0 + GA3 0.25 mgL-1 needed the minimum number of days (25.14 days) for shoot initiation (Table 2).
-In a similar manner, Zamir et al. (2017) reported that when MS media was supplemented with 1.0 mgL-1 of BAP and 0.5 mgL-1 of zeatin, the shortest duration (39 days) was observed for shoot initiation in guava.
+Among the different combinations of growth regulators used, BAP 1.0 + GA3 0.25 mgL⁻¹ needed the minimum number of days (25.14 days) for shoot initiation (Table 2).
+In a similar manner, Zamir et al. (2017) reported that when MS media was supplemented with 1.0 mgL⁻¹ of BAP and 0.5 mgL⁻¹ of zeatin, the shortest duration (39 days) was observed for shoot initiation in guava.
 It's noteworthy that the treatment with the lowest concentration of BAP required the fewest days for initiating shoot growth.
 These outcomes are consistent with the findings of Perez et al. (2002), Raziuddin et. al. (2004) and Ali et al. (2003) in the context of guava research.
-In contrast to BAP, Kinetin exhibited a less response in this present study, with a relatively similar outcome, as reported by Sharma et al. (2018).
-The response for Kinetin was reduced when compared to BAP, with Haradzi et al. (2021) reporting a similar response in Meyer lemon (Citrus x meyeri).
+In contrast to BAP, kinetin exhibited a lesser response in this present study, with a relatively similar outcome, as reported by Sharma et al. (2018).
+The response for kinetin was reduced when compared to BAP, with Haradzi et al. (2021) reporting a similar response in Meyer lemon (Citrus x meyeri).
 Compared to other treatments, the basal medium took the longest duration (57.75 days) to initiate shoot growth.
 This suggests that the use of growth regulators accelerates the explant for early shoot initiation.